-

 View the detailed fondamentals of the market at country level (graphs, tables, analysis) in the Kuwait energy report

-Crude oil production fell by 4% in 2023 to 138 Mt, 4% below its 2019 level.
+Crude oil production fell by 7% in 2024 to 132 Mt, back to its 2020 level.
 The fall is due to the voluntary production cuts in OPEC countries (as occurred previously in 2018-2019).
-After remaining roughly stable until 2016 (+3%/year), oil production reached its highest level in 2016 (158 Mt).
-Its production represents just less than 10% of total OPEC output.
+After remaining on an upward increase trend until 2016 (+4.5%/year since 2010), oil production reached its highest level at 158 Mt before falling to its lowest level due to the COVID at 129 Mt in 2021 (-3%/year over the period).
+Its production represents just less than 10% of total OPEC output (5th country behind Iran).

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data